Updated: Jun 14

 Let's have another look at the same specimen (in photo above) in preparation photos below (presented for educational purpose with permission from the author).
 Can you see the restoration work (in photo below) clearer?

-This is what you are paying hundreds of dollars in margin to some resellers - in some cases, and why constant vigilance should be indicated, although there are good and bad dealers and preparators everywhere, and although some of the best authentic prepared examples of Moroccan trilobites come from Moroccan preparators, it doesn't hurt to be careful when hopping to buy rare or spiny trilobite species for a "cheaper" price.
+This is what you are paying hundreds of dollars in margin to some resellers - in some cases (when priced and described as "top quality, all natural"), and why constant vigilance should be indicated, although there are good and bad dealers and preparators everywhere, and although some of the best authentic prepared examples of Moroccan trilobites come from Moroccan preparators, it doesn't hurt to be careful when hopping to buy rare or spiny trilobite species for a "cheaper" price.

 If it sounds too good to be true, it is: